Subsections

 3. Analyses Tools and Environment

-XRISM data analysis requires multiple software packages, which are available for free on the Internet.
+XRISM data analysis requires multiple software packages, which are available for free.
+This chapter presents the software and the tools to analyze the XRISM data.

 3.1 HEASoft

-XRISM users reduce the data using the HEASoft package developed by the High Energy Astrophysics Science Archive Research Center at NASA's GSFC.
+XRISM users can reduce the data using the HEASoft package developed by the High Energy Astrophysics Science Archive Research Center (HEASARC) at NASA's GSFC.

 https://heasarc.gsfc.nasa.gov/docs/software/lheasoft/

 HEASoft is a unified release of the FTOOLS software package, a collection of programs and scripts with command-line interface for NASA's space science mission data and their reductions, and the XANADU package for image, light curve, and spectral analysis.
-The XRISM instrument teams write all mission-specific tools to recalibrate and analyze XRISM data and include them as a part of HEASoft after version 6.34, which are collectively called the “XRISM FTOOLS”.
+The XRISM instrument teams provide all mission-specific tools to recalibrate and analyze XRISM data beginning with version 6.34, which are collectively called the “XRISM FTOOLS”.
 XRISM users must use XRISM FTOOLS to recalibrate XRISM data and produce their image, light curve, and spectrum products.
-Users can continue in-depth analyses of those products using ximage, xronos, and xspec in the XANADU package.
-The produced analysis products are OGIP compliant FITS files, so users may use software outside of the HEASoft suite (e.g., CIAO).
-However, XRISM GOF supports other tools only if time permits due to limited resources.
+Users can continue in-depth analyses of those products using ximage, xronos, and xspec of the XANADU package.
+Since the science products are OGIP compliant FITS files, users may utilize software outside of the HEASoft suite (e.g., CIAO).
+However, XRISM Guest Observer Facility (GOF) may not support the use of other tools.

-HEASoft runs on major Unix architectures, Linux, and OS X. HEAsoft should run on Cygwin on Windows in principle, but caveats apply (see HEASoft website).
+HEASoft runs on major Unix architectures, Linux and OS X. HEAsoft should run on Cygwin on Windows in principle, but caveats may arise (see HEASoft website).
 XRISM users are strongly encouraged to use one of the supported Unix systems, listed on the HEASoft website.
 The HEASoft package is nominally released approximately once a year, but patches of the XRISM FTOOLS may be released on a faster timescale as needed.
 Please check the XRISM web page frequently for information.
+Users may also like to subscribe to the mailing list for announcements relevant to the XRISM community of general observers, by sending an email to xrism-announcements-join@lists.nasa.gov with `subscribe' in the subject line.

 3.1.1 fhelp